splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-apm-exporter.rst

 Sample configuration
 ----------------------

-The following example shows a SAPM exporter instance configure for a maximum of 100 connections and 8 workers:
+The following example shows a SAPM exporter instance configuration for a maximum of 100 connections and 8 workers:

 .. code:: yaml